Search by Keyword

 The girl in question wasn't just another conquest, but was very special, "a girl in a million."
 The winning/losing theme is played up repeatedly in the song, evidenced by knowing "she would win in the end," saying that he "lost someone who's near" to him, and how he's warning us of his mistakes so that we "won't lose all."

 What adds to the potency of these lyrics is the autobiographical nature depicted throughout.
 The repeated line "I'm not what I appear to be" suggests John's personal feelings, as Kenneth Allsop suggested he interject into his lyrics during their discussion back in March of that year.
 Lennon also adds the telling line "Although I laugh and I act like a clown, beneath this mask I am wearing a frown."
-John's clownish antics while performing live are now legendary, as are his irreverent answers in interviews during the Beatle years, which he later admitted were due to the insecurities he was feeling.
+John's clownish antics while performing live are now legendary, as are his irreverent answers in interviews during the Beatle years, which he later admitted were due to the many insecurities he was feeling.
 These insecurities were depicted in later songs, "Help!" being the most noteworthy example.

 The word "clown" itself was indication of Bob Dylan's influence on the song.
 "I objected to the word 'clown' because that was always artsy-fartsy," Lennon explained in a 1974 interview, "but Dylan had used it so I thought it was alright, and it rhymed with whatever I was doing."